A complete guide to OCR Gateway GCSE Combined Science

 OCR Gateway GCSE Combined Science is tiered.
 Foundation Tier covers grade pairs 1–1 to 5–5, and Higher Tier covers grade pairs 4–4 to 9–9.
 The two grades reported can sit at most one grade apart, for example 6–5 or 5–4.

 Your school usually decides which tier you sit, based on mock exam results and class assessments.
 Both tiers cover the same topics, but Higher Tier papers contain harder questions and additional content.
-If you sit Higher and score below the grade 4–4 boundary, you will be ungraded (U), with no safety net of a grade 3 pair.
+Higher-tier students who narrowly miss 4–4 receive an allowed grade pair of 4–3 (Ofqual safety-net rule for combined science).
+Below that, U.

 Grade boundaries change every year.
 OCR publishes the official boundaries on results day each August.